What is a carotid endarterectomy?

 to keep your blood pressure within a certain range.

-21. If you had general anesthesia, the healthcare provider will wake you up in the
+If you had general anesthesia, the healthcare provider will wake you up in the operating

-22. A sterile bandage or dressing will be applied.
+A sterile bandage or dressing will be put on the surgery site.

 In the hospital

 After the procedure you will be taken to the recovery room.
 Once your blood pressure,

 pulse, and breathing are stable and you are alert, you may be taken to the intensive

 care unit (ICU) or your hospital room.

 At the appropriate time, you will be helped out of bed to walk around as you can handle

 If a drainage tube was placed in the incision during the procedure, your healthcare

 provider will likely remove it the next morning.